jedahee/Emoji-Finder-Web-Game/README.md

 # EmojiFinder

-_EmojiFinder is a web game that tries to find the repeated emojis in the shortest possible time.._
+_EmojiFinder is a web game that tries to find the repeated emojis in the shortest possible time._

 ![image](https://github.com/jedahee/Emoji-Finder-Web-Game/assets/56111700/049aec7d-181a-44ad-98a5-1069899f8115)